garlic and red pepper chutney

 - Next day peel the garlic and chop it into pieces.

 - Put the chopped chilis and garlic in the blender jug along with the vinegar and grind it to a coarse paste.

 - Heat oil in a saucepan over medium heat.

 - As soon as the seeds begin to sizzle, add the chili garlic paste.

 - Stir fry the mixture till it becomes hot.

 - Lower the heat and let it simmer for 3-4 minutes.

 - Add salt and mix well.

 - Add more oil if you like.
-You can use the oil to flavour soups, dressings, parathas etc.
+Heat the oil properly before adding it.

 Sending this recipe to the following event: